getnamingo/registrar/docs/install-fossbilling.md

 ## 20. Further Settings:

-1. You will need to link to various ICANN documents in your footer, and also provide your terms and conditions and privacy policy.

-2. In your contact page, you will need to list all company details, including registration number and name of CEO.
+1. **Footer Compliance Links**
+   Your website footer must include links to all required ICANN documents, as well as your own **Terms and Conditions** and **Privacy Policy**.

+2. **Company Information on Contact Page**
+   Your Contact page must clearly display your full company details, including:
+   - Legal company name
+   - Registration number
+   - Registered address
+   - Name of the Chief Executive Officer (CEO)

 3. If you experience issues saving any configuration options in the admin panel, enable the Error Reporting option to help identify the problem.